josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 npm run dev -- --open
 ```

 Complete those commands, and our new site will be running in a browser window!
-Yay, I can't wait to set it--oh.

 ![The default welcome page for a new SvelteKit project](/images/post_images/welcome-to-sveltekit.png)

-It's a bit unexciting, since we only installed the bare-bones skeleton project.
+It's definitely a bit unexciting, since we only installed the bare-bones skeleton project.
 There isn't even any CSS yet.
-But again, that gives us the freedom to style our app however we like, without the need to remove and work around old code.
+But that's ok; it gives us the freedom to style our app however we like, without the need to remove or work around any existing code.

-You won't find much in the project folder, either, but that's ok; this is our blank canvas, and we'll get some paint on it soon enough.
+This is our blank canvas, and we'll get some paint on it soon enough.

 ## Creating a global layout file